Gus Bilirakis: Nagorno-Karabakh war

 On October 1, 2020, Bilirakis co-signed a letter to Secretary of State Mike Pompeo that condemned Azerbaijan's offensive operations against the Armenian-populated enclave of Nagorno-Karabakh, denounced Turkey's role in the Nagorno-Karabakh war, and called for an immediate ceasefire.

+Israel-Palestine

+Bilirakis voted to provide Israel with support following October 7 attacks.

 2020 presidential election

-In December 2020, Bilirakis was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
-The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

 In an editorial, the Tampa Bay Times wrote that Bilirakis "chose partisan games over national interest".
 The Orlando Sentinel published an editorial calling the signers of the amicus brief a "national embarrassment", a "danger to democracy", and the "Sedition Caucus".
 House Speaker Nancy Pelosi issued a statement that called signing the amicus brief an act of "election subversion".

 Many of the signers of the Texas v.
 Pennsylvania amicus brief objected to the certification of the 2020 Electoral College vote, but Bilirakis was absent due to contracting COVID-19.